mrwan-tarek/Automated_Deployment_Pipeline_with_Jenkins_terraform_ansible_K8s/README.md

 ### 7. **Deploy Kubernetes Cluster**
    - The Kubernetes cluster is created using Terraform (`terraform apply`).
+   - The Ansible playbook is triggered as a local execute inside Terraform.
+   - The Ansible playbook install Kubernetes prerequisites, install kubeadm, kubectl, kubelet and initiate cluster
    - The Docker image is deployed to the Kubernetes cluster using the Kubernetes Deployment YAML file (`deploy/default-node-Deployment.yaml`).

 ---